aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 **Loyalty Program**
 - Seeing the growth and performance of Nexus' loyalty program within the recent years of sales, I would recommend keeping the loyalty program and taking a closer look at what has been drawing customers to the program.
-- Things I would consider are the awareness/marketing of the loyalty program, associated incentives of being a member, as well as alignment of the loyalty program with the overall business goals of Nexus.
+- Things to consider are the awareness/marketing of the loyalty program, associated incentives of being a member, as well as alignment of the loyalty program with the overall business goals of Nexus.

 **Purchase Platform and Marketing Channels**
 - In more recent years the mobile site has been growing as a purchase platform, I would recommend reviewing the mobile site operations to maintain and possibly expand ease of usability.